chirayupatel/ios-vanilla/README.md

 $ gem install cocoapods
 ```

 To integrate the Flybits SDK into your Xcode project, one option is to use CocoaPod!
-To do so, specify it in your `Podfile`:
+To do so, specify it in your Podfile:

 ```ruby
 use_frameworks!